approov/quickstart-android-java-grpc/SHAPES-EXAMPLE.md

 ## REGISTER YOUR APP WITH APPROOV

 In order for Approov to recognize the app as being valid it needs to be registered with the service.
-Change directory to the top level of the `shapes-app` project and then register the app with Approov:
+Change directory to the quickstart's `shapes-app` folder and then register the app with Approov:

 ```
 approov registration -add app/build/outputs/apk/debug/app-debug.apk